aimms/documentation/webui/combination-chart-widget.rst

 --------------

-By specifying a webui::AnnotationsIdentifier as explain in the section `Identifier Annotations <widget-options.html#identifier-annotations>`__ and by using it subsequently for custom styling as explained in the section `Custom Styling <css-styling.html#css-styling>`__, it is possible to apply a custom styling to a column chart as well.
+By specifying a webui::AnnotationsIdentifier as explain in the section `Identifier Annotations <widget-options.html#identifier-annotations>`__ and by using it subsequently for custom styling as explained in the section `Custom Styling <css-styling.html#css-styling>`__, it is possible to apply a custom styling to a combination chart as well.
 For instance, in our example application at hand one could style differently those columns in the chart which have a demand value greater than a certain threshold value given by a scalar parameter called p_Demand_HighValue.
 This situation is depicted in the following picture: